Reconstructing Point Sets from Distance Distributions: The Noisy Turnpike Problem

-We now represent the point set by a vector $\vx = (x_m)_{m=1}^M \in \R^M$, with $x_m = 1$ if the $m$th segment contains a point and $x_m = 0$ otherwise.
+We now represent the point set by a vector $\vx = (x_m)_{m=1}^M \in \R^M$, with $x_m = 1$ if the $m$-th segment contains a point and $x_m = 0$ otherwise.
 However, instead of insisting that each discretization cell contain an integral number of points, we relax the $0$-$1$ integer constraints on $\vx$ as

-By doing so, we can interpret $x_m$ as the probability that a point is located at $l_m$ on the discretized domain.
-Beyond mathematical convenience of having a convex domain for $\vx$, this is a very natural way to handle noise and represent uncertainty in point locations.
+By doing so, we can interpret the rescaled $x_m$ as the probability that a point is located at $l_m$ on the discretized domain.
+Beyond mathematical convenience of having a convex domain for $\vx$, this is a natural way to handle noise and represent uncertainty in point locations.

 The noise in the quantized distance $y_k$ comes from both the measurement noise that is already contained in $d_k$ and the quantization error due to the finite-resolution grid.
 Letting $y\in\set{0,1,\cdots,M-1}$ denote the quantized distance, we can compute the distance distribution $p(y)$ using $\vx$ as follows: